Home...

 3. Repeat 10 times.

-• The feet have about 33% of the number of sensory nerve endings that the hands have.
-Not as many, but still an incredible number.
+• The human foot has 33% of the number of sensory nerve endings that the human hand has - an incredible number!
 (See Homunculus diagram).

 • The sole of the foot has approximately 50 named muscles grouped in four layers!(1)